Self-gravitating razor-thin disks around black holes via multi-hole seeds: Razor-thin discs from seed solutions

-Static razor-thin disks described by a Weyl metric have radial pressure $P_\rho=0$, and therefore are made of counterrotating dust \cite{morganMorgan1969PR, lemosLetelier1994PRD, klein1997CQG, gonzalezEspitia2003PRD, freitasSaa2017PRD}.
-Moreover, the DCR procedure keeps unaltered the ``upper'' part of the seed spacetime, above the disk; the stress-energy tensor of the upper part is preserved, as well as any singularities/black holes.
-These structures are then reflected to the ``lower'' part of the new spacetime, below the disk.
-The procedure is illustrated in Fig.~\ref{fig:DCRmethod} for the $N$-rod solution \cite{letelierOliveira1998CQG} mentioned in Section \ref{sec:AnnularSchwarzschild}.
+Static razor-thin discs described by a Weyl metric have radial pressure $P_\rho=0$, and therefore are made of counterrotating streams \cite{morganMorgan1969PR, lemosLetelier1994PRD, klein1997CQG, gonzalezEspitia2003PRD, freitasSaa2017PRD}.
+Moreover, the DCR procedure keeps unaltered the ``upper'' part of the seed spacetime, above the disc; in particular, the stress-energy tensor of the upper part is preserved, as well as any singularities/black holes.
+These structures are then reflected to the ``lower'' part of the new spacetime, below the disc.
+The procedure is illustrated in Figure~\ref{fig:DCRmethod} for the $N$-rod seed solution \cite{letelierOliveira1998CQG} mentioned in Section \ref{sec:AnnularSchwarzschild}.